mgduda/toy_model2/README.md

 At build time, an attempt is made to obtain a specified version of phyics schemes using the ESMCI `manage_externals` tool.
-Switching between versions of physics or between physics repositories is accomplished by modifying the `Externals.cfg` file in the top level of this repository.
+Switching between versions of physics or between physics repositories is accomplished by modifying the `Externals.cfg` file in the `config` subdirectory of this repository.

 ## Building the MMM Toy Model II